clearlinux/swupd-client/test/functional/README.md

 and creates/updates the manifest tar
 * remove_from_manifest: removes an object from the manifest, and updates the manifest tar
+* update_manifest: updates the specified field of a manifest
 * sign_manifest: signs the manifest using Swupd_Root.pem
 * update_hashes_in_mom: after modifying manifests included in a MoM, this function can be run to update the manifest hashes in the MoM